 Antsy settles into a new groove combining his loves of performing, writing songs and books, as well as painting and drawing.

 Available at these fine providers below.
 Please rate us while you’re there.
 We’re new and we need the stars.

 If none of those work, click HERE for the direct link to paste in your browser.
 And if you prefer to cut and paste:

-And if you are podcast-resistant, here are the MP3 files.
+And if you are podcast-resistant, here are the first five episodes in MP3 files.
 Just click and listen: